NEWeber/pomodoro-timer/README.md

 v 1.0.1
 - Catch server-side verification errors in `SignUp.vue`
 - Use `hasSignedUp` in store properly and use in `SignUp.vue`
+- Have a button to sign up for email after first offer without waiting for modal to come up again
+- Fix audio so that it starts clicking after 1 sec, not immediately.

 v.
 1.1
 - Make transition from end of timer/restart timer better.